CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 with others.
 Rahti 2 allows you to freely enter any username and will not notify you for having entered a non-existent username.
 Usernames are also case-sensitive.
 You can find out your username in Rahti 2 via the command line, by using the command `oc whoami`.

-!!! info

-    When creating a Rahti 2 project which is associated with certain CSC computing project, by default all members the of CSC computing project will have admin access to the Rahti 2 project.
-This also means that you can add administrators to your Rahti 2 project by adding them directly to your CSC project.

 ## Deleting a project